thesmartrobot/thesmartrobot.github.io/_posts/2021-02-19-active-vision.md

 $$

-Intuitively this equation can be dissected in an epistemic and an instrumental term.
+Intuitively, this equation can be dissected in an epistemic and an instrumental term.
 The epistemic term computes how much the belief over the environment will change when visiting this novel viewpoint, and thus is a quantification of how much the robot can learn by moving to this position.
 The instrumental term, on the other hand, reflects how close the expected observation is to the target view the agent is trying to reach.

 ## Generative Model